dartmouth-cs52-20X/lab2-quizzical-arjunsrini/README.md

 ## Notes about hosting

 It should be hosted [here](https://dartmouth-cs52-20x.github.io/lab2-quizzical-arjunsrini/), and someone else on slack verified that they could see it, but some of the content that shows up locally may not show up there.
-I'm not sure why that error is happening.
+I'm not sure why that error is happening, but I know the quiz works as expected when I look at it locally, so I think it's a GitHub issue and maybe would be easier to grade/view after cloning the repository and looking at it locally.

 ## Extra Credit: Why link JS at end of body?